Preferred Applicant Track for Physical Therapy

 Additional fields on the application will request information on exposure to the healthcare profession, community service, extracurricular activities, honors and awards as well as research experiences.

 No minimum SAT score is required for this track.
 However, you should be aware that you will be expected to achieve well academically in a challenging curriculum.
 We are aware that SAT scores alone will not guarantee academic success.
-Therefore, for this program we are choosing to focus on your demonstrated achievement, rather than your test scores.
+Therefore, for this program we are choosing to focus on your demonstrated achievement, as opposed to your test scores.

 Students are free to choose any of the undergraduate majors offered by VCU.
-All can accommodate the prerequisite coursework for medical school and offer excellent premedical preparation, although tightly structured majors may require summer school to complete the prerequisites.
+All can accommodate the prerequisite coursework for PT school and offer excellent pre-PT preparation, although very structured majors may require summer school to complete the prerequisites.
 Your four years as an undergraduate should be a time of wonderful challenge, exciting discovery and the joy of learning — all experiences that are best achieved if you choose a major you are passionate about.
 Your Honors College advisor will work closely with you to help you accomplish your learning goals.

 Contact Associate Dean Carrie Connolly, Ed.D., at (804) 828-1803 or email@example.com.